Innovation and Strategic Network Formation

 We have studied strategic network formation in large random graphs in the context of an economic application to innovation and social learning.
 The model is particularly suited to analysis of informal interactions, e.g., between employees of firms, which cannot be fully governed by formal contracts.
 We find that in these settings, if there are many firms and ideas can travel multiple steps, the global structure of the learning network has stark consequences for incentives and payoffs.
 In particular, expected payoffs and welfare are much higher when there is enough interaction to support a giant component.

-While we have focused on a network-formation game with a tradeoff between secrecy and learning, we have developed more broadly applicable tools for questions in network economics, particularly those with complementarities between connections.
-In Appendix \ref{sec:budget}, we show that our analysis extends easily to a related model where the key tradeoff is between private investment and interaction.
-Outside of network formation, the same techniques can also be applied to optimizing diffusion processes, e.g., determining the optimal number of seeds for a new product or technology.
-This includes settings with complementarities across adopters, such as diffusion of a new social media app.
+The techniques developed in this paper could be extended or applied in several directions.
+For example, we have studied a static model, but in a dynamic version of the model past events would create new incentives toward openness or secrecy.
+More broadly, while we have focused on a network-formation game with a tradeoff between secrecy and learning, we have developed more widely applicable tools for questions in network economics, particularly those with complementarities between connections.
+Outside of network formation, the same techniques can also be applied to problems such as optimal seeding for diffusion processes or search and matching models where indirect connections are important.